-We have condensed this vision into our new claim: "TÜV SÜD: Add value.
+We have condensed this vision into our new slogan: "TÜV SÜD: Add value.
 Inspire trust."

-→ EMPLOYEE REPORT SEE PAGES 69 - 76 TÜV SÜD AG ANNUAL REPORT 2018 Combined management report
+→ EMPLOYEE REPORT SEE PAGES 68 - 75 Combined management report

 Innovation is key

 TÜV SÜD's business has been driven by the progress of technology since it was founded more than 150 years ago.
 If we stand for the security of technology, then we must be at the forefront of technological change ourselves.
 And those who want to remain competitive in the long term must also take every opportunity within their own company to work even more efficiently and offer a customer the highest possible quality of service.